 - 10.2 As identified in Section 7 in respect of Hill Farm, one of the biggest pinch-points in the parish is Boxted Cross, where Boxted Primary School is located and where Policy HF1 proposes the allocation of the Hill Farm site for residential development. - 10.3 It is vital that new development and in particular any development at Hill Farm adheres to adopted parking standards, as set by Essex County Council. - 10.4 In addition, highway safety is a concern in the parish.
 The particular issues that were raised by the community in consultation were speed and safety along Boxted Straight Road, particularly at junctions, and parking/safety issues in respect of school drop-off and pick-up at Boxted Primary School.
-It is therefore paramount that new development contributes towards measures required to improve safety on the roads in the parish.
-It is expected that all applications are accompanied by a transport statement or transport assessment. - 10.5 This issue is dealt with in more detail in Section 11 which addresses non-planning matters.
+Where new development has a direct impact on these issues it may be appropriate to seek a contribution towards measures to improve highway safety.
+To assess the impact on road safety, a transport assessment or statement proportionate with the scale of development is required but this would not be an onerous requirement for small scale development. - 10.5 This issue is dealt with in more detail in Section 11 which addresses non-planning matters.